jschoolcraft/dotfiles/dot_claude/commands/check-last.md

 ⸻

-Now, run this workflow comparing the current branch to beta, build the project, and return a full analysis and manual testing guide.
+Now, run this workflow comparing the current branch to main, build the project, and return a full analysis and manual testing guide.